LucaMalavolta/PyORBIT/README.md

 **Priors**
 These priors can be applied to any of the parameters (it's up to the user to choice the appropriate ones):

-- `Uniform` default prior for all the paprameters
+- `Uniform` default prior for all the parameters
 - `Gaussian`
 - `Jeffreys`
 - `Modified Jeffreys`